realityexpander/How_to_program_from_ground_up/04-DataStructures.md

   >   - Yeah this not confusing at all!!!

 ### String (Array of Characters) <a name="string"></a>
+  - ### BIG IDEA - Strings are just a way to represent a list of single letters (characters) in memory, "strung" together to represent words and sentences and paragraphs and documents.

   - A way to represent a list of single letters (characters) in memory, "strung" together to represent words and sentences and paragraphs and documents.
   - The characters are usually stored in a contiguous block of memory.